mvolkmann/blog/src/swift/Fastlane.md

 When the option "Automate screenshots" is selected, this directory will contain the files
 `Appfile`, `Fastfile`, `Snapfile`, and `SnapshotHelper.swift`.
-Add this directory to the git repository.
+Add this directory to the Xcode project and to the git repository.

 ## Generating Screenshots

-Enter `fastlane screenshots`.
+From the root project directory enter `fastlane screenshots`.
 This generates a lot of output and takes about n minutes to complete.
 I see many red messages that says "Caught error...
 66"!
 Screenshot .png files are added to the `fastlane/screenshots` directory.